LSBUGPG/raycast-tutorial/README.md

 For this, I'm going to use the first method as it is the simplest to set up and code.

 > [!WARNING]
 > If you want to use the other methods, you have to take care that the hit point is slightly in front of the object geometry, otherwise the effect could be partially or fully obscured by the object.
-The unlit sphere method doesn't suffer this problem because the geometry of the sphere itself will poke through the geometry.
+The unlit sphere method doesn't suffer this problem because the geometry of the sphere itself will poke through.

-Start by create a new sphere object as a child of the `Laser` object and call it "Spot".
+Start by creating a new sphere object as a child of the `Laser` object and call it "Spot".
 Making it a child means we can control it's position just by adjusting the `Z` position value.
 We also want to remove the `Collider` that Unity automatically adds to this new object.
 This is to ensure that the raycast doesn't hit this object and break the behaviour.

 The scale of the sphere should be small, but keep in mind that the further this spot is from the camera, the smaller it will appear.
 For this reason, I've set mine to the relatively large value of $0.02m$ ($2cm$) diameter.